minu-gatech/Project-TobaccoUsage/README.md

 -Compare Current Smokers vs Former Smokers

 -Made an API call to identify the Average Percentage of Tobacco Users over the last 8 years

+-Does the income level lead to an increase or decrease in tobacco usage?

+-Is the usage of tobacco dependent on the education level of people?

 Summary Findings: